2024 Pacific typhoon season: Seasonal forecasts

 During the year, several national meteorological services and scientific agencies forecast how many tropical cyclones, tropical storms, and typhoons will form during a season and/or how many tropical cyclones will affect a particular country.
 These agencies included the Tropical Storm Risk (TSR) Consortium of University College London, PAGASA, Vietnam's National Center for Hydro-Meteorological Forecasting and Taiwan's Central Weather Administration.

+PAGASA released its first outlook on January 15 in their seasonal climate outlook predicting the first half of 2024.
+They predicted that zero to two tropical cyclones were expected to form, while two to four tropical cyclones are expected to form in April to June.
+PAGASA also noted that El Niño would persist between January and March; however, warmer than normal sea surface temperatures would gradually weaken.

-Tropical Storm Risk (TSR) released their first forecast on May 7, predicting below average activity with 25 named storms, 15 typhoons and 7 intense typhoons.
+Tropical Storm Risk (TSR) also released their first forecast on May 7, predicting below average activity with 25 named storms, 15 typhoons and 7 intense typhoons.
 This was primarily due to the dominant El Niño event at the time, which was expected to transition into a weak or moderate La Niña by mid-2024.
 TSR released their early July forecast on July 5, where they slightly decreased the amount of storms and typhoons, mentioning the same factors as their previous forecast.
 On August 7, TSR released their final forecast for the season, retaining the same number of storms.
 However, they further decreased the predicted ACE index, due to a slow start of the season and decreased tropical activity as of early August.
 Moreover, with the Pacific Decadal Oscillation being in a negative phase since the beginning of 2020, they also mentioned how this season could become the lowest five-year activity since 1965.

+PAGASA released its second and final outlook on June 26, predicting 6-10 tropical cyclones to form between July to September, while 4-7 of those are expected to form between October to December.
+PAGASA also noted that El Niño conditions had also ended and a transition from neutral ENSO to La Niña is also likely between the former months.